JonathanFeenstra/discord-modlinkbot/README.md

 - [discord.py](https://github.com/Rapptz/discord.py) == 1.4.1

 ### Configuration
-Create a `config.py` file in the same directory as `main.py`.
+Create a `config.py` file in the same directory as `bot.py`.
 [Make a Discord bot account](https://discordpy.readthedocs.io/en/latest/discord.html) and add the bot token to `config.py` as follows:
 ```python3
 TOKEN = 'your Discord bot token'
 ```
-Add the cogs (extensions) that will be loaded on initialisation:
+Add the cogs (extensions) that will be loaded on initialisation (optional):
 ```python3
 INITIAL_COGS = (
     'cogs.admin',